Lindsey Buckingham Breaks Silence On Fleetwood Mac Split, Says Band ‘Lost Their Perspective’

 Lindsey Buckingham is breaking his silence on his departure from Fleetwood Mac, and he’s making it clear that he thinks the split has harmed the band’s legacy.
 During a political fundraiser in California, Buckingham spoke for the first time about his surprising exit from Fleetwood Mac as the band gets ready to embark on a massive 52-date tour later this year.
-In a video posted by Medium, Buckingham told the crowd:
+In a video posted by Medium, Buckingham told the crowd the following.

 “It’s been an interesting time on a lot of levels.
 For me, personally, probably some of you know that for the last three months I have sadly taken leave of my band of 43 years, Fleetwood Mac.
 This was not something that was really my doing or my choice.
 I think what you would say is that there were factions within the band that had lost their perspective.”